 VPN served its purpose well, but Zero Trust Network Access (ZTNA) is now transforming the definition of remote access solutions.

-When it was created, VPN was an answer to the IT architectures and business challenges of the time.
-Centralized data centers hosting enterprise applications needed to be used by employees when they were ‘off-site.’
-These connections needed to be encrypted and had to work over any internet connection.
+It answered the IT architectures and business challenges of its time.
+Employees needed to access centralized data centers hosting enterprise applications when they were off-site, and these connections had to be encrypted and work over any internet connection.
 And while they were able to handle these tasks for decades, the landscape that it serves has changed.

-VPN wasn’t built to secure cloud applications.
-It wasn’t designed to be elastically scalable.
-And it was never intended to give complete visibility into user activity and traffic.
+VPN’s goal was not to secure cloud applications.
+Designers did not intend it to be elastically scalable.
+And the creators never intended to provide complete visibility into user activity and traffic..

 As this year’s tidal shift to remote work swept across the globe, the cracks in the veneer of VPN became gaping holes with real productivity and security risks to the business.
 As these gaps were exposed, Zero Trust Network Access (ZTNA) emerged as the best way to provide the same functionality of VPN but with a greatly improved security posture that can be applied consistently across modern IT ecosystems.